27 Clues of a Subtext

 3-Dresses and Red Dresses.

 When a female character wears a dress, it often is a climactic moment for her.
 It is the moment when she wants to shout her femininity.
-In Wonder Woman or Spy, Diana Prince and Susan Cooper both have difficulties to identify with a woman and their “putting on a dress” scene are both an important step for them.
+In Wonder Woman or Spy, Diana Prince and Susan Cooper both experience difficulties to identify as a woman and their “putting on a dress” scene are both an important step for them.
 There’s also Phantom Thread in which Alma Elson is seduced by Reynolds Woodcock's capacity to make her feel like a woman, except that he doesn’t seem prone to do it in a natural way (sex).